-The KCNSC covers approximately 1.4 million rentable square feet with over 3,300 surface parking spaces.
+The KCNSC Botts campus covers approximately 1.5 million rentable square feet with over 3,300 surface parking spaces.
 During construction, soils and topography were disturbed by construction activity.
 These impacts were mitigated by conforming to local building codes and land disturbance permits which included erosion and sediment control provisions.
 Approximately 45 acres of the facility are occupied by buildings and parking lots.
-In order to accommodate an increase in the number of personnel, additional parking lots were added to the KCNSC and off-site office and production space have been leased.
+The remaining 140 acres of undisturbed land are utilized as a buffer zone for the facility and as aquatic resource mitigation areas.